jrehor/kcc/README.md

 9 18 27 36 45 54 63 72 81
 ```

-Yes, we know, we've been there.
-But in fact you already have absolutely everything you need to be able to read and understand the logic and order of evaluation of this expression.
-Remember, right to left, no precedence, and no explicit loops.
+Yes, we know, we've all been there - *"what?"*.
+But you already have everything you need to be able to read and understand the logic and the order of evaluation of this expression.

+Checkpoint exercise:

+* right to left
+* no precedence
+* no thinking in explicit loops
+* k interpreter to the rescue

+Make sure you get it before you advance to the next chapter, where things will get a lot less innocent, and very fast.

 -------------------

-If you could do that, here is the bonus you've been waiting for, **the meaning of monadic +**.
-You have been warned, your life is just about to change forever:
+Well done!
+Here is the bonus you've been waiting for. **The meaning of monadic +**:

 ```q
  mat:(1 2 3;4 5 6;7 8 9)       /shall there be mat